r-Techsupport/rTS_Wiki/docs/installations/install-10.md

     ![10-4.png](/assets/install-10/10-4.png)

-     > Ensure that you only have drive 0 partitions in this window before deleting, otherwise this means you didnt disconnect other drives as noted in step 8.
+     > Ensure that you only have drive 0 partitions in this window before deleting, otherwise this means you didn't disconnect other drives as noted in step 8.

     <details markdown="1">
     <summary markdown=span>